patilankita79/Ionic3-ShoppingListMobileApplication/README.md

 # Shopping List MobileApplication - Hybrid Mobile Application
-Ionic 3 shopping list application with full CRUD functionality using firebase2. <br>
+Ionic 3 shopping list application with full CRUD functionality using firebase2.
+The application is integrated with Firebase database to store the data.<br>

 <h3>Features</h3>
 <li>You can add an item to the shopping list </li>